 Training in Anne Arundel County

-Classes, which will focus on the natural history of Maryland’s Coastal Plain, will be held virtually on Wednesdays, from 6p to 8:30p.
+Classes, which will focus on the natural history of Maryland’s Coastal Plain, will be held at the MD DNR headquarters in Annapolis on Wednesdays, from 6p to 9p.
 Four field days will also be scheduled on Saturdays, to practice identification skills and research techniques.
 Expert instructors will be on hand to guide Master Naturalists and to share tips and tools of the trade.

 The curriculum includes: